 Line up your black Princess Leia design to match up with the background.
 Then follow the steps to adhere that.

-For the Han Solo shirt, open THIS FILE and repeat the steps from above.
+For the Han Solo shirt, search for the file in Design Space and repeat the steps from above.
 This cut file is sized for an adult men’s large shirt.
 This shirt also used Iron-On Lite in Black and Natalie Malan’s Aquamarine Patterned Iron-On.

 Personalized Yoda Shirt